shaunluttin/stma-data-talk/JOURNAL.md

 Friday 21 February 2025

 Share the Jupyter notebook with non-programmers in an interactive version.
+Done.
+Used Google Colab.

 - See https://colab.research.google.com/notebooks/intro.ipynb
 - See https://mybinder.org/ <-- this is slow to load.